openstreetmap/help-website/site/content/questions/88173/overpass-query-to-merge-parallel-railway-lines-into-one/index.md

 </div></td>
 <td><div id="item-right">
 <div class="question-body">
-<p>I'm new to Overpass Turbo QL and I have searched everywhere about this but unable to merge parallel railway lines/railroads into one in the <a href="https://help.openstreetmap.org/upfiles/Screenshot_(380)_UFxT0X5.png">Map</a></p>
+<p>I'm new to Overpass Turbo QL and I have searched everywhere about this but unable to merge parallel railway lines/railroads into one in the <span>Map</span></p>
 <p>I found that tracks tag may work but unable to find the right syntax.
 I have tried this query so far but it is showing all the tracks individually.</p>
 </div>
 <div id="question-tags" class="tags-container tags">